 An Intriguing Trend

 There will be three 2019 numismatic products that include versions of the 2019-W cent, including a standard proof coin that will be included separately along with the 2019 Proof set “in a clear United States Mint” plastic wrap.
 A reverse proof 2019-W penny will be part of the 2019 Silver Proof set – also in separate packaging from the rest of the set -- and will also be the second ever reverse proof cent after the 2018-S cent that was part of the 2018-S San Francisco Mint 50th Anniversary Reverse Proof set.
+The cent will feature the inconic "W" Mint mark and will boast a lovely reverse proof finish.
 Finally, the 2019 Uncirculated Mint set will include a 21st coin beyond the usual 20 coins, an uncirculated version of the Lincoln Cent bearing the “W” Mint mark.

 Lincoln cents -- the most popular classic U.S. coin of the 20th century that is still issued today – are ones that generations of U.S. coin enthusiasts have collected to one degree or another.
 Even if you are not a specialist in the series, you probably have plenty of them in your proof and mint set collections, your type set of U.S. coins, die variety collection, or even in your pocket!

 History of Lincoln cent